12 Top-Rated Hiking Trails in Nova Scotia

-Nova Scotia may be Canada's second smallest province — but despite its size, there and plenty of things to see and do.
-From the Bay of Fundy to Cape Breton, Nova Scotia is home to some of the most beautiful places in the entire country.
+Despite begin Canada's second smallest province, there are plenty of things to see and do in Nova Scotia.
+From the Bay of Fundy to Cape Breton, Nova Scotia is home to some of the most beautiful places in Canada.

-Though summer is the most popular time to hit the trails in Nova Scotia, it can be just as fun to explore in the autumn, winter, or spring — as long as you're dressed appropriately.
-Many of the hikes on this list are close to the ocean, where conditions can change quickly and dramatically, especially in the winter months.
-On the plus side, hiking in the off-season means fewer crowds and bugs.
+Though summer is the most popular time to hit the trails in Nova Scotia, it can be just as much fun to explore in the autumn, winter, or spring – as long as you're dressed appropriately.
+Many of the hikes on this list are close to the ocean, where conditions can change quickly and dramatically, especially in the winter.
+On the plus side, hiking in the off-season means fewer crowds and no pesky bugs.

-From trails just outside the province's capital of Halifax to multi-day wilderness treks, read our list of the best hikes in Nova Scotia.
+To find short walks just outside the province's capital of Halifax, scenic seaside rambles, and multi-day wilderness treks, use our list of the best hikes in Nova Scotia.

 1. Polly's Cove

 The main trail loop on Polly's Cove is about four kilometers long, but you could easily spend two or three hours exploring the smaller side trails and taking in the views of the rugged coast.
-You'll also catch a glimpse of Peggy's Cove in the distance — it's certainly a unique vantage point that many tourists miss out on.
+You'll also catch a glimpse of Peggy's Cove in the distance – it's certainly a unique vantage point that many tourists miss.

 The main trails are easy to follow, as they've been worn down by traffic over time, but keep your eye out for secondary trails that split off the main paths.
 However, you'll have to resist the temptation to veer off and establish your own trails, as this can damage the sensitive ecology.